javawizard/ha-navbar-position/README.md

 # Usage

+## Via the URL

-Right now this plugin is activated by adding `navbar=bottom` to the dashboard URL, like so:
+The primary way this plugin is activated is by adding `navbar=bottom` to the dashboard URL, like so:

 ```
 http://<hass>:8123/some-dashboard/some-view?navbar=bottom